-These steel pipes were dipped in a zinc coating, also known as galvanizing.
-It performed fine for years.
-However, after decades of wear and tear, this galvanized/zinc coating diminishes, and corrosion sets in.
+To be fair, these pipes did perform fine for a few years.
+However, we soon discovered that after decades of wear and tear, this galvanized/zinc coating diminishes, and corrosion sets in.

-Over time, we’ve learned that galvanized pipes corrode and rust, often first unseen from the inside.
+And the worst part is that the rust often goes unseen because it starts from the inside.
 The pipes also can collect small deposits of lead particles, which can enter your drinking water.

 You can see where that’s a problem.

 Aside from the potential health concerns, corroded pipes can also cause other problems.
 Here are some signs you need to replace your lines as soon as possible.

 - Leaks: Corrosion or rust on the outside of your pipes (usually around the joints) will eventually cause leaks.
 If the water in your house doesn’t come out in a steady stream, there may be a leak in your pipes.

 - Water Discoloration: The iron and minerals in your pipes can turn your water brown.
 A simple brown stain near your tap is also an indicator of rusted pipes.